section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 ### Getting started

-First, we need to create an android project that we'll use for the entire tutorial.
-To do this, launch the android studio and you'll see a welcome screen similar to the one below.
+First, we need to create an android project that we'll use in the entire tutorial.
+To do this, launch android studio and you'll see a welcome screen similar to the one below.

 ![image](android_studio_welcome_screen.png "Android studio home screen")